Oaklight/ToolRegistry/docs/source/openapi.md

 ## Notes

 1. OpenAPI tool registration supports both synchronous and asynchronous methods.
 Once tools are registered, they can be invoked as simple Python functions or as tool objects.
 2. During invocation, parameters are automatically converted based on the tool definition.
-For example, the `add_add_get` tool expects numeric inputs and returns a numeric result.
+For example, the `add_get` tool expects numeric inputs and returns a numeric result.
 3. The integration with the OpenAI client allows you to seamlessly incorporate tool execution into your chat workflows.

 Follow the examples above to efficiently integrate and utilize OpenAPI tools with ToolRegistry.